 The University has the right at all times to determine what constitutes appropriate behavior on the part of an adviser and to take appropriate steps to ensure compliance with the Policy.

 9. Evidence.
 The investigator, not the Claimant or Respondent, is responsible for gathering relevant evidence to the extent reasonably possible.
-However, each person will be asked to identify witnesses and provide other relevant information, such as documents, communications, photographs, and other evidence.
+However, each person will be given the opportunity to identify witnesses, provide other relevant information, such as documents, communications, photographs, and other evidence, and suggest questions to be posed to the other party or witness.
 Both persons are encouraged to provide all relevant information as promptly as possible to facilitate prompt resolution.

 The investigator will review all information identified or provided by the parties and will determine the appropriateness, relevance, and probative value of the information developed or received during the investigation.
 All information considered relevant by the investigator will be provided to the parties for their review and comment, as described below.

 In general, a person’s medical and counseling records are confidential and not accessible to the investigator unless the person voluntarily chooses to share those records with the investigator.
-In those instances, the information, if relevant, will be summarized in the preliminary report for both person’s review, and the relevant portions of the medical records made available for the other party’s review.
+In those instances, the information, if relevant, will be summarized in the preliminary report for both parties’ review, and the relevant portions of the medical records made available for the non-sharing party’s review.